 4. Model the Workflow – Which are the activities that each of the identified work item types go through?
 They might be sequential, parallel, or in no particular order.
 Later, these will be the basis for defining the columns on the Kanban board.

-5. Identify classes of service – How do items enter and get treated in the system?
-Check this Classes of Service resource for more information.
+5. Identify classes of service – Understand how items enter and get treated in the system using Kanban classes of service.